namantuli18/Abstraction-Reasoning-Challenge/README.md

 This repository contains a modified version of the winning baseline from the 2024 ARC Prize.
 It implements a fine-tuning pipeline for the Mistral-NeMo-Minitron 8B model (utilizing `unsloth` for 4-bit quantization) to solve Abstract Reasoning Corpus (ARC) tasks.

-## Modifications in this Fork

-This version introduces specific optimizations to the original baseline:

 * **Active Layer Control**: Added a `num_active_layers` variable to `common_stuff.py`.
 This allows for precise control over the training process by training only the initial $N$ layers of the model while keeping the remaining layers frozen.
 * **Hyperparameter Tuning**: Adjusted LoRA (Low-Rank Adaptation) and general training settings to maximize performance within a strict 12-hour runtime limit.